toddcf/pielcanela2/README.md

 ## Future Iterations:

 1. Set active class on nav to whichever section you're viewing.
+2. Once a nav-item is clicked, the nav should collapse.
+(Can do this, but it creates a glitch that scrolls to the middle of a section, not the top of a section.)
-2. Create MailChimp list and add signup form (and icon) to this website.
+3. Create MailChimp list and add signup form (and icon) to this website.